AnonymousMiners/AnonMiner/README.md

 	   - Use HTTPS to masquerade and encrypt surface traffic
 	 - Modify Traffic Characteristics
 	   - Automatically adjust packet size
-	   - Automatically adjust packet sending timing
+	   - Automatically adjust the packet sending interval
 	   - Automatically adjust the ratio of upload and download traffic
  - **Active confrontation strategy**
    -  Different masquerading and encryption strategies